This article originally appeared on VICE Indonesia.

 The criminal code amendments were slated to be passed by the end of this month but the DPR decided to postpone it after protests escalated.

-However, another controversial change that seeks to weaken the government’s anti-corruption agency known as the Corruption Eradication Commission (KPK), is still pushing through.
+Students were also protesting against another controversial change that seeks to weaken the government’s anti-corruption agency known as the Corruption Eradication Commission (KPK).
+That however, is still pushing through.
 The new law would hand much of the organisation’s power to another government body, which would make it less independent and more susceptible to government control.

 Students are calling for the cancelation of these amendments and are championing anti-sexual violence laws.